Exponential mixing under controllability conditions for SDEs driven by a degenerate Poisson noise: Introduction

 For a discrete-time Markov family on a compact state space~$\mathcal X$, existence of an invariant measure can be obtained from a Bogolyubov--Krylov argument and it is typical to derive uniqueness and mixing from a uniform upper bound on the total-variation distance between the transition functions from different points.
-One way to prove uniqueness using such a uniform \textit{squeezing} estimate is through a so-called Doeblin coupling argument, where one constructs a Markov family on~$\mathcal X \times \mathcal X$ whose projections to each copy of~$\mathcal X$ have the same distribution as the original Markov family, and with the property that, at each step, it hits the diagonal with a probability which is bounded from below.
+One way to prove uniqueness using such a uniform \textit{squeezing} estimate is through a so-called Doeblin coupling argument, where one constructs a Markov family on~$\mathcal X \times \mathcal X$ whose projections to each copy of~$\mathcal X$ have the same distribution as the original Markov family, and with the property that {it hits the diagonal $\{(x,x) : x \in \mathcal{X}\}$ soon enough, often enough}.
 We refer the interested reader to the paper~\cite{Gr75} and to Chapter~3 of the monograph~\cite{KuSh} for an introduction to these ideas, which go back to Doeblin, Harris, and Vaserstein.

 When the state space~$\mathcal X$ is not compact, existence of an invariant measure requires additional arguments and one can rarely hope to prove squeezing estimates which hold uniformly on the whole state space.
 The Bogolyubov--Krylov argument for existence can be adapted provided that one has a suitable Lyapunov structure.
 As for uniqueness and mixing, the coupling argument will go through with a squeezing estimate which only holds for points in a small ball, provided that one can obtain good enough estimates on the hitting time of that ball.
-Over the past years, it has become evident that control theory provides a good framework for formulating conditions that are sufficient for this endeavor when the noise is degenerate.
+Over the past years, it has become evident that control theory provides a good framework for formulating conditions that are sufficient for this endeavour when the noise is degenerate.

-Roughly speaking, this is the strategy that we follow: the dissipativity assumption~\textnormal{(C1)} yields a suitable Lyapunov structure, Conditions~\textnormal{(C1)} and~\textnormal{(C2)} are used to control the hitting times of a small ball around~$\hat x$, and Condition~\textnormal{(C3)} is used to exhibit a squeezing property for trajectories starting near~$\hat x$.
-However, the reduction to an embedded discrete-time problem and the construction of the coupling for the embedded process require some additional care due to the fact that the jumps happen at random (possibly arbitrarily small) times.

 \paragraph*{Acknowledgements} This research was supported by the {Agence Nationale de la Recherche} through the grant NONSTOPS (ANR-17-CE40-0006-01, ANR-17-CE40-0006-02, ANR-17-CE40-0006-03).
 VN was supported by the CNRS PICS \textit{Fluctuation theorems in stochastic systems}.
 The research of RR was supported by the National Science and Engineering Research Council (NSERC) of Canada.
 Both authors would like to thank No\'{e} Cuneo, Vojkan Jak\v{s}i\'{c}, Claude-Alain Pillet and Armen Shirikyan for discussions and comments on this manuscript.